-Jodi serves as the Executive Director of Heart of Hope since March of 2010.
+Since 2010, Jodi Burns has served as the Executive Director of Heart of Hope.
 Jodi has presented to over 200 churches and organizations since becoming the Executive Director.
 Jodi serves on the National Christian Housing Conference Board and has led workshops and been the Keynote Speaker at Pro-life organizations and events.
 Since Jodi has experienced unplanned pregnancy in her own family, she recognizes the blessed opportunity that God has given her to share the healing power of God's love and faithfulness with the young ladies who choose Heart of Hope as their home away from home.
-Jodi and her husband of 25 years, David, reside in Shreveport, Louisiana and their daughter and son-in-love have given them two grandchildren.
+Jodi and her husband of 26 years, David, reside in Shreveport, Louisiana and their daughter and son-in-love have given them three grandchildren.

 Educator and Communications